BDD Support for Parents & Carers

-Empowering parents and carers with the knowledge, tools and support they need to advocate for and support their child with Body Dysmorphic Disorder
+Empowering parents and carers of teens suffering from Body Dysmorphic Disorder (BDD) with the knowledge, tools and support they need to advocate for and support their child with BDD.

 What is Body Dysmorphic Disorder?